studio-mirai/miraibuilder/README.md

 3. `AWS_REGION` - Region for an S3 bucket.
 4. `AWS_SECRET_ACCESS_KEY` - Credential for uploading binaires to an S3 bucket.
 5. `BINARIES` - A comma-separated string of the binaries to build.
+6. `COMMIT` - The commit to use for the build.
-6. `REPO_URL` - GitHub repo containing the source code to build.
+7. `REPO_URL` - GitHub repo containing the source code to build.

 ```
 fly machine run <IMAGE> \